matthew-brett/teaching/_sources/optimizing_space.txt

     >>> best_params
     array([-7.996,  0.   ])

 (You probably noticed that ``fmin_powell`` appears to be sticking to the right answer for y translation (0), without printing out any evidence that it is trying other y values.
 This is because of the way that the Powell optimization works - it is in effect doing separate 1-parameter minimizations in order to get the final 2-parameter minimization, and it is not reporting the intermediate steps in the 1-parameter minimizations)

 ****************
 Full 3D estimate
 ****************

-Now we know how to do two parameters, it's easy to extend this to six parameters.
+Now we know how to do two parameters, it is easy to extend this to six parameters.

 The six parameters are: